johnantwi001-hub/johnantwi5880-2026/docs/about.md

 permalink: /about/
 ---

-My name is **Your Name**.
+My name is **John Antwi**.

 This site documents my work for **LA5880**, including GIS exercises, assignments, and a final project.

-I am a professor at Iowa State University, I majored in Landscape Architecture and much of my work focuses on data crowdsourcing, geospatial technology and data visualization.
-I am originally from North Dakota. etc. etc.
+I am currently a Graduate Student at the Iowa State University at the Iowa State University in the Urban Planning and Development Programme.
+My Research interest is in Building Sustainable and Resilient Urban areas to enhance the well being of the people and to promote economic growth.
+I love football and Lionel Messi is my favorite football player.